 Extra facets are a mechanism to provide additional information for certain kinds of data.
 The general approach is described in Extra Facets.
 Here, we describe how they can be used to locate data files within the datafinder framework.
-This is useful to build paths for directory structures and file names that follow a different system than the established DRS for, e.g. CMIP.
+This is useful to build paths for directory structures and file names that require more information than what is provided in the recipe.
 A common application is the location of variables in multi-variable files as often found in climate models' native output formats.